aquto/moveRewards/README.md

 ## Check Eligibility

-The `checkEligibilitySingePage` method determines if the current user is eligible to receive the configured MB reward.
+The `checkEligibilitySinglePage` method determines if the current user is eligible to receive the configured MB reward.
 This function also starts a reward session on the server that can be completed later.

 ### Input arguments
 |Key|Type|Required|Description|